PurpleHorrorRus/simple-helix-api/documentation/CHAT.md

 });

 const username = "username"; // Required.
-Username of bot account or your channel. const channels = ["username"]; // Optional.
-Leave it blank or null to autoconnect to your channel const secure = true;
+Username of bot account or your channel. const channels = [username]; // Optional.
+Leave it blank or null to autoconnect to your channel

 const options = { // Optional.
 Configuration of chat
     debug: false, // Optional.
 Log raw messages.
 Default: false